OctopusDeploy/docs/docs/installation/installing-tentacles/listening-tentacles.md

 ---

-When installing a Tentacle, you will be asked to choose how Tentacle will communicate with the Octopus server.
-In **listening** mode, Tentacle *listens* on a TCP port (port **10933** by default).
-When a package needs to be deployed, Octopus will connect to the Tentacle service on that port. *In listening mode Tentacle is the TCP server, and Octopus is the TCP client.*
+When installing a Tentacle, you will be asked to choose how Tentacle will communicate with the Octopus server.Â In **listening** mode, Tentacle *listens* on a TCP port (port **10933** by default).
+When a package needs to be deployed, Octopus will connect to the Tentacle service on that port. *In listening mode Tentacle is the TCP server, andÂ Octopus is the TCP client.*

 *![](/docs/images/3048114/5865876.png)*